ibexa/documentation-developer/docs/content_management/workflow/workflow.md

 Each stage in the workflow has an identifier and can have a label and a color.

-The optional `last_stage` key indicates that content in this stage does not appear on the dashboard or in Review Queue.
+The optional `last_stage` key indicates that content in this stage doesn't appear on the dashboard or in Review Queue.

 One stage, listed under `initial_stage`, is the one that the workflow starts with.